 vi.
 Internally illuminated fascia, wall, roof, awning, or other building parts are prohibited.

+vii.
+The overall lighting plan for the site shall be designed to achieve 0 footcandles at the property lines.

 f.
 Mechanicals.
 Mechanical equipment at ground level shall be screened by a combination of fencing and plantings.
 Rooftop mechanical equipment, if any, shall be adequately screened to limit its visual and auditory impact.